ckc2007/README-Generator/README.md

 ## Description

-- This application allows the user to quickly generate a professional readme document that is pre-formatted based on prompts.
+- This application allows the user to quickly generate a professional README document that is pre-formatted based on prompts.
 - Because README documents should contain certain basic information, this application will ensure the user inputs all required details into their README.
 - The process of using pre formatted questions will save time and allow the user to quickly generate content while keeping their information organized.
 - It is super fun to use the command line to do this!
 It makes the process of creating a README so much faster and user-friendly!